ATLBitLab/aurora/README.md

 # Aurora

-A lightning prism management interface.
+A lightning prism management interface that helps you manage and control payment splits on the Lightning Network.
+Aurora provides tools for creating, managing, and monitoring lightning payment distributions through prisms.

 ## Prerequisites